We have a healthcare system. We need a health system.

 1. Invisible progress

 When you eat better, exercise, and sleep well, nothing dramatic happens immediately.
-You don’t feel your inflammation dropping or your insulin sensitivity improving.
-Prevention feels like doing nothing, even when it’s doing everything.
+You do not feel your inflammation dropping or your insulin sensitivity improving.
+Prevention feels like doing nothing, even when it is doing everything.

 2. Feedback delay

 The consequences of poor health habits take years to manifest.
-The donut you eat today won’t cause problems tomorrow.
+The donut you eat today will not cause problems tomorrow.
 This temporal disconnect makes it hard to connect daily choices to long-term outcomes.

 3. Lack of personal data